dshyeon/PassPass/README.md

 Add `facebook.config.js` file for facebook session keys, use `facebook.example.config.js` as a template.
 Add `session.config.js` file for session encryption key, use `session.example.config.js` as a template.
-Install the `schema.sql` file with instructions at the top of that file
+Install the database by running the `schema.sql` file with instructions at the top of that file

-Run webpack with `npm run react-dev`.
+Launch webpack with `npm run react-dev`.
-Launch server with `npm run server-dev`.
+Launch the server with `npm run server-dev`.
-Go to http://127.0.0.1:3000/ in your browser to run locally
+Go to http://127.0.0.1:3000/ in your browser to run locally If you need to change the port, do that in the server/index.js file at the bottom

 ### Testing